 Here, I think it is worth quoting at length a speech given before becoming prime minister:

+‘If we win the election we will get our heads down and get on with implementing the big changes I’ve spoken about today.
+You will not see endless relaunches, initiatives, summits – politics and government as some demented branch of the entertainment industry.
+You will see a government that understands that there are times it needs to shut up, leave people alone and get on with the job it was elected to do.
+Quiet effectiveness: that is the style of government to which I aspire.
+And I also know that because we believe in trusting people, sharing responsibility, redistributing power: things will go wrong.
+There will be failures.
 But we will not turn that fact of life into the tragedy of Labour’s risk-obsessed political culture where politicians never say or do anything that really matters, or really changes anything, for fear of getting some bad headlines.
 If we do these things that I have said, I believe we will be able to bring about the change the country needs.’

 That, I think, is a pretty good summary of the thinking that underpins Boris Johnson’s submarine strategy.